What Your Dermatologist Is Not Telling You About Psoriasis

 - Bacterial Imbalance or Dysbiosis

 The first step, however, is to go on a low histamine diet.
-See my Food/Symptom journal for foods to avoid.
 Remember, there is no such as a histamine free diet.
 See if this does help to reduce your flare or the frequency of your flares.
 If it does, then you need to get down to the underlying cause of why you are not correctly managing histamine levels.

 As a functional medicine nutritionist, I use an integrative approach when reviewing lab work looking for nutrient deficiencies and imbalances.
-From there, your Living Matrix is completed, which gives us the areas of imbalances that need to be targeted.
 And, how we can finally resolve histamine intolerance and reduce your psoriasis flares.

 1. Efficacy of nutritional treatment in patients with psoriasis: A Case Report, Wong, et al August 30, 2014